pappnu/subs-transfer-gui/README.md

-# Subs Transger GUI
+# Subs transfer GUI

 Simple GUI for batch transferring subtitles and fonts between MKVs.
 Built with Electron and React.

 ## License

-MIT.
+MIT